Starrett 120A-6 dial calipers

 Starrett Dial Caliper Features

-(Rather fanciful product description provided by the manufacturer.
-You are welcome to ignore any or all of this mumbo-jumbo.)
+The following is a rather fanciful product description provided by the manufacturer.
+You are welcome to ignore any or all of this mumbo-jumbo.

 The Starrett dial caliper has sharp black graduations every 0.100" on the no-glare, satin-finished stainless steel bar, and graduations on the dial every 0.001".
 One full revolution of the dial is equivalent to 0.100".